gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 **🤔 Question: Do I need to specify functions as effect dependencies or not?**

 The recommendation is to hoist functions that don’t need props or state *outside* of your component, and pull the ones that are used only by an effect *inside* of that effect.
 If after that your effect still ends up using functions in the render scope (including function from props), wrap them into `useCallback` where they’re defined, and repeat the process.
 Why does it matter?
 Functions can “see” values from props and state — so they participate in the data flow.
+There's a [more detailed answer](https://reactjs.org/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies) in our FAQ.

 **🤔 Question: Why do I sometimes get an infinite refetching loop?**